user777777-ops/clinical-trials-ocr-idp/README.md

 [Task 1B: PDF to Image](./task1b_PDFtoImage.ipynb)

 The best way to turn a PDF into an image is not as easily found.
-The quickest way for it is the library pdfium2, however, I think PyMuPDF is an option worth considering because it can easily denoise the image and make it black and white.
-These two extra features and the fact that it is the best text retriever make it, according to me, the best option.
+The quickest way for it is the library pdfium2, however, PyMuPDF is an option worth considering because it can easily denoise the image and make it black and white.
+These two extra features and the fact that it is the best text retriever make it the best option.

 [Task 1C: OCR on the Image](./task1c_OCRonImage.ipynb)

 After carefully reviewing, all the open source models can simply be forgotten.
-Those who perform well like EasyOCR are extremely slow, at least running on my machine.
-Getting a working product would be impossible.
+Those who perform well like EasyOCR can get very slow running on a common laptop.
+Getting a working product would be very demanding.
 EasyOCR used with a good GPU would be good, but still it has trouble detecting double lined cells in tables.

 [Task 1C: Paid OCR Services](./task1c_PaidOCR.ipynb)

 In terms of paid OCR, the best options I have found are Google Gemini 2.5 from Google Vertex AI and Meta Llama 4 Maverick.
-Maverick doesn't have coordinates but is by far the best at properly detecting layout.
+Maverick doesn't have coordinates but is the best at properly detecting layout.
 As a consequence, I used Google Cloud and its models for the working prototype I developed.

 # Task 2: Embedding for a similarity search using AI